I Confess (film): Plot

 Ruth's meeting with Logan occurred between 9 and 11 pm on the night of the murder, but Larrue shows Robinson Villette's autopsy report that indicates that Villette couldn't have died before 11:30 pm.
 The fact that Ruth and Logan concluded their meeting at 11 pm leaves Logan without an alibi.

 Knowing he will be arrested, Logan turns himself in the next day at Larrue's office.
 Keller has planted the bloody cassock among Logan's belongings, and when Logan is tried in court, Keller testifies that he saw Logan enter the church after the murder, acting suspiciously.

 The jury finds Logan not guilty, due to insufficient evidence, but the crowd outside the courthouse mobs Logan as he leaves the court.
 This upsets Alma to such an extent that she starts to shout that Logan was innocent.
 Otto, realizing that he's about to be revealed as the murderer, shoots Alma, killing her.
 While being pursued by police officers, he flees into the Château Frontenac, killing a chef de cuisine in the process.

 Larrue finally realizes that Otto is the murderer, corners him in the grand ballroom of the Château Frontenac, and tricks him into confessing the murder.
 Otto, suspecting that Logan had betrayed him to the police, threatens to shoot him.
 However, Logan prefers peace over violence, and advances into the ballroom to talk with Otto.

 Immediately followed by police officers, Logan talks with Otto, his main intention being to prevent a ballroom gunfight, but Otto shoots at him; a police sharpshooter then shoots Otto, saving Logan's life.
-Mortally wounded, Otto calls to Logan in extremis and dies immediately after asking him for forgiveness.
+Mortally wounded, Otto calls to Logan in extremis and dies immediately after asking him for forgiveness and receiving by him sacramental absolution.